 Like it?
 Pin this guide to staying in hostels with kids!

 Have a question or comment about staying in hostels with kids?
 We’d love to hear from you (and help out if we can).
 Leave your thoughts in the comments below.

-This guide to staying in hostels with kids was first published in June 2019 and was updated in January 2022 for accuracy and current information.
+This guide to staying in hostels with kids was first published in June 2019 and was updated in May 2023 for accuracy and current information.